 I’ve got a new cooking toy.
-No, I didn’t get a new smoker, but it is a slow cooker of sorts and a whole lot cheaper than the Pit Master Cabinet Smoker I’ve been dreaming about.
+No, I didn’t get a new smoker.
+However, it is a slow cooker and a lot cheaper than the Pit Master Cabinet Smoker I’ve been dreaming about.
 Since you’ve probably already looked at the pic below, I won’t keep you in suspense.
 It’s a sous vide machine.
 Now you’re probably thinking what in tar nation is a sous vide machine?

-My first attempt at sous vide cooking was not a great success, but truth be told I’ve never learned a damn thing from doing it right the first time.
-The first day I got this new toy, I used it to cook a couple of rib eye steaks.
+My first attempt at sous vide cooking was not a great success, but truth be told, I’ve never learned a damn thing from doing it right the first time.
+The first day I got this new toy, I used it to cook a couple of rib-eye steaks.
 I hit them with a little Casa Seasoning, sealed them in a ziplock bag and dropped them into the pot.
 After cooking them for 1 1/2 hours to a perfect 125ºF, I finished them in a screaming hot cast iron skillet to brown them up a little.

-I had learned my lesson from the steak debacle and after a few days, I decided it was time to break out that sous vide machine and try again.
+I had learned my lesson from the steak debacle, and after a few days, I decided it was time to break out that sous vide machine and try again.
 I wasn’t about to let a glorified hot water pump kick my ass.
 This time I started with a couple of chicken breasts, some butter, chopped garlic, sliced lemon and a little salt and pepper.
 I placed all the ingredients in a ziplock bag and then into the sous vide pot for two hours at 160ºF.

 In my opinion, one of the best ways to brown up a piece of meat indoors is via a piping hot cast iron skillet.
 Imagine pairing a new fangled cooking thingy majingy with one of the oldest and greatest cooking vessels of all time.
 The irony is not lost on me.
 It’s as if the cast iron was taunting the sous vide by saying “I will finish what you could not”.
-Sure enough, a few minutes in that smoldering, trustworthy, workhorse of a pan and I had beautiful breasts.
+Sure enough, a few minutes in that smoldering, trustworthy workhorse of a pan, I had beautiful breasts.
 Chicken breasts, get your mind out of the gutter.
 They were real and they were spectacular.
-But, I wasn’t done yet.
+But I wasn’t done yet.

 My chicken was spectacular!
-It was perfectly cooked, very tender and juicy with all the flavors of the butter garlic and lemon prominently featured throughout the meat.
+It was very tender and juicy.
+Not to mention, it features all the flavors of the butter garlic and lemon throughout the meat.
 Browning the breasts brought out the sweetness by caramelizing the exterior and adding a pleasant contrasting texture.
 And then to top it with that creamy peppercorn sauce, oh man, was it freaking good!
 While it did take awhile to cook, the tenderness of the meat was excellent.